jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ## Using these calendars

-This repostiory hosts all the calendars within the `ical` folder.
-Using the raw URL of any .ics file will provide an consistent endpoint/URL for either downloading, importing or further parsing by software.
-For easier visibility of all calendars in a logical order, view the [GitHub pages site](https://jamesmacwhite.github.io/gedling-borough-council-bin-calendars/).
+This repository hosts all the calendars within the `ical` folder.
+For easier visibility of all calendars in a logical order and hosted versions of the files, view the [GitHub pages site](https://www.gbcbincalendars.co.uk).

 In addition, various types of home automation can be driven from calendar events too.
 One example is the [HACS Waste Collection Schedule](https://github.com/mampfes/hacs_waste_collection_schedule) Home Assistant integration.